Donald Trump Snaps At ‘Dishonest’ Reporter Who Asked If He Has Silenced Health Experts

 “Even though we are going as fast as you possibly can, it’s still going to take a good year, year and a half to see if we have a vaccine that works.”

 The Trump administration continues to face criticism for its alleged muzzling of Fauci.
 Ned Price, a top National Security Council aide under Barack Obama‘s administration, noted that the White House relied heavily on Fauci during the Ebola epidemic.
-He warned against muzzling Fauci, which he equated to silencing “fact and science” during a time when it’s most needed.
+He warned against muzzling Fauci, which he equated to silencing “fact and science,” during a time when it’s most needed.

 As The Inquisitr previously reported, the coronavirus recently caused its first death in the United States in Seattle, Washington.
-The death comes amid fears of person-to-person community spread, which Fauci noes makes it challenging to track the source of the virus.
+The death comes amid fears of person-to-person community spread, which Fauci notes makes it challenging to track the source of the virus.

 As of now, the total number of confirmed coronavirus cases in the country is over 60.
 The majority of these cases came from outside the country and were not through community spread.